kukuu/portfolio/README.md

 Snapshots: https://github.com/kukuu/IIoT-Digital-Twin-Simulation/blob/main/snapshots.md

+# Repair Smart (Aerospace)
+Non-Conformance Management Tracking (Repair Smart) software for the Aerospace Industry, Europe - A data harvesting AI engine for Quick Search for reusable solution design templates  automatically generated from stored procedures and algorithms.
+The software is designed to accelerate and automate repairs, reduce search time and improve efficiency.

+# Obsolescence Enterprise Management System (Aerospace)
+The software offers a comprehensive database containing detailed information on building materials, and electronic components, including specifications, lifecycle status and compliance data.

 # Love Joint

 As Head of Product Engineering, I led the end-to-end technical design and implementation of this e-commerce platform, ensuring scalability, secure payment integrations, and seamless user experience.
 As achievement, I delivered a robust, high-performance platform that supported a 300% increase in user traffic post-launch, optimised page load speeds by 40%, and integrated a custom CMS for dynamic product management, directly contributing to rapid revenue growth and market penetration.

 https://www.lovejoint.store/

+# Task Manager
+Discover how to maximise your productivity with this Task Manager.
+The application can transform your workflow, regardless of your industry or field-based service.
+Keep track of tasks, simplify task management, client relationships, boost productivity from filtering tasks to client communication, invoice creation, and advanced settings: https://www.youtube.com/watch?v=4OFE2tiXK7g&t=149s&nopreview=1

 # ScoutTM Football Academy